 Because I didn’t want to go into debt or seek outside funding to start my freelance business, I chose to start freelancing while keeping my day job, during my personal time before and after work and on weekends.

 That experience (and my previous projects) has taught me an incredible amount about how much hard work it takes to launch a freelance business and to continue delivering high quality results for clients, while bringing in new contracts at the same time.
-It’s no easy feat balancing working “in” your freelance business with working “on” your freelance business.
+It’s no easy feat balancing working “in” your freelance business with working “on” your freelance business, especially when you’re still learning how to manage opportunities that come your way.

 Make no mistake, there’s no doubt that it will be difficult to keep up with your performance at the office, and still find the time to put in meaningful work on your freelance projects.
 But, when you’re running your own freelance business full-time and reaping the lifestyle benefits of hustling your way into self-employment, it’ll be well worth the extra hours right now.